How to Celebrate Chinese New Year: 5 Main Traditions and Activities

 2. Have a family reunion dinner

-A hearty home-cooked meal is served, with a variety of dishes which have not only excellent taste but also an attractive presentation and auspicious implications.
+A hearty home-cooked meal is served, with a variety of dishes that have not only excellent taste but also an attractive presentation and auspicious implications.
 With Chinese people, everything has its own good and bad luck, and so do dishes.
 Therefore, dishes that can bring luck and prosperity are always served on this special occasion.
 Here are three staple dishes for this big day.

 Dumplings

 Dumplings, or jiǎo zi 饺子 in Chinese, are the most important traditional Chinese New Year course.
 They are made with flour and stuffed with different fillings.
 Usually, families will wrap dumplings together in the afternoon of Chinese New Year’s Eve and serve dumplings at the banquet of the family reunion dinner.
-According to traditional custom, people also eat dumplings on the 1st and the 5th day of the New Year.
+According to traditional customs, people also eat dumplings on the 1st and the 5th day of the New Year.

 Dumplings are a popular dish during the Chinese New Year because they are shaped like ancient silver and gold ingots which represent wealth.
 People say that the more dumplings you eat during New Year’s, the more money you will make the following year.

 Dumplings can either be savory or sweet.
 Savory dumplings, which are often made of pork and shrimp and later deep-fried, are served as a main dish.
 On the other hand, people also wrap coins, candies, or peanuts in dumplings to make a side dish or dessert.
-This is because coins, candies, and peanuts express different blessings, for example, a coin for wealth, candy for sweet life, and peanuts for health and longevity.
+This is because coins, candies, and peanuts express different blessings, for example, a coin is for wealth, candy for a sweet life, and peanuts for health and longevity.

 Fish

 In Chinese culture, a thing with auspicious implications is based on either its outlook or its identical spelling to another word or object that carries a good meaning.
-In Chinese, yú (fish) is pronounced similar to yú (abundant), so fish symbolizes abundance.
+In Chinese, 鱼 yú (fish) is pronounced similarly to 余 yú (abundant), so fish symbolizes abundance.
 As a result, Chinese people believe if they eat fish during Chinese New Year time, they’ll have a great year ahead in the coming year.

 Glutinous rice balls

-Another staple dish during the Chinese New Year Festival is glutinous rice balls.
-The glutinous rice ball, 汤圆 tāngyuán, is a traditional food for the Chinese New Year and made of sticky rice flour stuffed with different sweet fillings.
 In North China, people only eat glutinous rice balls at the Lantern Festival (the 15th day of the first lunar month, two weeks after Chinese New Year).
 But Southern Chinese people eat them throughout the Chinese New Year holiday.

 The round shape of rice balls symbolizes reunion, harmony, and happiness.
 Each bowl of this dessert consists of a couple of rice balls which exemplify members of the family.
 That explains why they are favored by the Chinese during the New Year celebrations.

-3. Watch CCTV Gala
+3. Watch the CCTV Gala

 Chinese families often gather around and spend more than 4 hours together to watch the Gala from 20:00 to the countdown at midnight.
 At around 0:30, the ending theme song “Can’t Forget Tonight” is played to mark the end of the Gala.